Urban Farm Day highlights rural oasis inside an urban oasis in WNY

 The event features more than a dozen urban farms.
-It takes place from 10 a.m. to 3p.m. on Aug.
-28. Maps of the self-guided tour can be found on https://www.gardensbuffaloniagara.com/urban-farm-day-tour
+It takes place from 10 a.m. to 3 p.m. on Aug.
+28. Maps of the self-guided tour can be found here.

 Groundwork Market Garden is one of the gardens featured in the event.
-It’s located on 1698 Genesee Street in Buffalo.
-The area used to be a two acre vacant city lot, but now it’s an area of edible vegetation.
+It’s located at 1698 Genesee Street in Buffalo.
+The area used to be a two-acre vacant city lot, but now it’s an area of edible vegetation.

 “We grow tomatoes, eggplant, peppers, cucumbers, a variety of different greens, we grow potatoes, we grow squash,” said Mayda Pozantides farmer Groundwork Market Garden.